Life expectancy

 Human life expectancy is a statistical measure of the estimate of the average remaining years of life at a given age.
-The most commonly used measure is life expectancy at birth (LEB, or in demographic notation e_{0}, where e_{x} denotes the average life remaining at age x).
+The most commonly used measure is life expectancy at birth (LEB, in demographic notation e_{0}, where e_{x} denotes the average life remaining at age x).
 This can be defined in two ways.
 Cohort LEB is the mean length of life of a birth cohort (in this case, all individuals born in a given year) and can be computed only for cohorts born so long ago that all their members have died.
 Period LEB is the mean length of life of a hypothetical cohort assumed to be exposed, from birth through death, to the mortality rates observed at a given year.
 National LEB figures reported by national agencies and international organizations for human populations are estimates of period LEB.

 Human remains from the early Bronze Age indicate an LEB of 24.
 In 2019, world LEB was 73.3.
 A combination of high infant mortality and deaths in young adulthood from accidents, epidemics, plagues, wars, and childbirth, before modern medicine was widely available, significantly lowers LEB.
 For example, a society with a LEB of 40 would have relatively few people dying at exactly 40: most will die before 30 or after 55.
 In populations with high infant mortality rates, LEB is highly sensitive to the rate of death in the first few years of life.
 Because of this sensitivity, LEB can be grossly misinterpreted, leading to the belief that a population with a low LEB would have a small proportion of older people.
 A different measure, such as life expectancy at age 5 (e_{5}), can be used to exclude the effect of infant mortality to provide a simple measure of overall mortality rates other than in early childhood.
-For instance, in a society with a life expectancy of 30, it may nevertheless be common to have a 40-year remaining timespan at age 5 (but not a 60-year one).
+For instance, in a society with a life expectancy of 30, it may nevertheless be common to have a 40-year remaining timespan at age 5.